 Google's data on "near me" searches is direct: the dominant action after a mobile local search is a phone call, not a form fill, not an email.
 For home services specifically, the customer with a flooding basement is not filling out a 6-field "request a quote" form — they're calling whoever makes calling easiest.
 If your call button is below the fold or buried in a menu, you've added friction at the exact moment friction loses the job.

 The fix isn't subtle: a contractor site should be a single fast-loading page, images compressed and lazy-loaded, no autoplay video, no page-builder bloat.
-A well-built one-page contractor site should load in under 2 seconds even on a 4G connection in a rural service area.
+A well-built one-page contractor site should aim to load in about 2 seconds even on a phone in a rural service area.
 The sites that take 6+ seconds are almost always built on a template-heavy platform that prioritizes the builder's convenience over the visitor's experience.

 The instinct to add a "Get 10% off!" popup or a live-chat bubble comes from e-commerce playbooks that don't apply to home services.
 A homeowner with a broken AC doesn't want a newsletter — they want a phone number.
 Every modal that covers the screen on mobile is a tap the customer has to make to dismiss before they can do the one thing they came to do.